-Loosely speaking, signature schemes are designed so that it is hard for an adversary who does not know U's secret key to forge valid signed messages. so that Thereby, the signature schemes provide data origin authentication, data integrity, and non-repudiation.
+Loosely speaking, signature schemes are designed so that it is hard for an adversary who does not know U's secret key to forge valid signed messages.
+Thereby, signature schemes provide data origin authentication, data integrity, and non-repudiation.

 The only signature scheme supported at this time is the Elliptic Curve Digital Signature Algorithm (ECDSA).
 ECDSA is specified in Section 4.1.